turingschool-examples/hang-in-there-boilerplate/README.md

 #### Part 6: Dynamic Poster Elements

-On the main poster view you can click on any of the parts of the poster to randomize that part while keeping the other parts the same.
-If you click the image it will select another random image while keeping the title and quote the same.
+On the main page, you can click on the poster image, title, or quote to randomize that element while keeping the other parts the same.
+For example, if you click the image it will select another random image while keeping the title and quote the same.

 ![extension](https://user-images.githubusercontent.com/92277979/145725639-fcb4eb4d-d20b-42ae-8dde-b443c657f5ca.gif)